eyelabsai/EyeSpace-Website/README.md

     - `index.js`: main entry point for the app
     - `App.js`: root component (where the rest of the components go)
 - `old/`: Irrelavent to the project, contains files for me to refer back to for syntax
-- `config-overrides.js`: contains the path alias
+- `config-overrides.js`: contains the path alias (this doesn't work properly for some reason)